cis-ds/course-site/content/notes/cross-validation.markdown

 ## [1] 24.54843
 ```

+{{% alert note %}}

-> Note the special use of the [`$%$` pipe operator from the `magrittr` package](http://r4ds.had.co.nz/pipes.html#other-tools-from-magrittr).
+Note the special use of the [`$%$` pipe operator from the `magrittr` package](http://r4ds.had.co.nz/pipes.html#other-tools-from-magrittr).
 This allows us to directly access columns from the data frame entering the pipe.
 This is especially useful for integrating non-tidy functions into a tidy operation.

+{{% /alert %}}

 For the validation set: